MateoPalmeiro/Netflix-Auto-Skip-BTK/README.md

 If you’ve ever banged out a multi‑hour binge session, you know the drill:

 * **Blocky intros** that stretch five, ten, twenty seconds or more.
-They’re usually cool—but not when you’re two hours into a marathon and caught up in a top‑tier tense moment.
+They’re usually cool — but not when you’re two hours into a marathon and caught up in a top‑tier tense moment.
 * **“Previously on…” recaps** that spoil nothing but still waste time.
 I swear I hate ’em.
 I can understand them for occasional viewers who forget what happened, but if you’re here, you’re not one of ’em.
 * **End credits** that feel endless — let’s be real, no one cares about the cast list when the main character just got kidnapped and you need to know what happens next.